sverhoeven/jenkins-environment/README.md

 Test with `knife user list`.
-Upload the cookbooks and roles.
+Upload the environment, cookbooks and roles.

 Jenkins
 =======